 Each ADRF670x modulator integrates an analog in-phase/quadrature (I/Q) modulator, an RF output switch, and a phase-locked loop with a voltage-controlled oscillator in the RF IC.
 The modulator input bandwidth is 500MHz.
 The PLL/synthesizer of the ADRF6701 I/Q modulator uses a divide-by-F (fracTIonal-N) PLL that multiplies the LO signal and feeds it to the I/Q modulator.
 The reference input of the PLL accepts signals from 12MHz to 160MHz.
 The output frequency of the modulator is 400 to 1300 MHz.
 Its internal L0 frequency range is 750 to 1160 MHz.
 The device provides 14dBm of output power at a 1dB compression point and a 29dBm output third-order intercept, and provides a noise floor of 158dBm/Hz.

-As 3G wireless networks mature and gradually transition to 4G systems, the use of distributed architectures and active antenna systems is driving the need for smaller, more efficient transceivers and PAs.
+Integration requirements for PAAs 3G wireless networks mature and gradually transition to 4G systems, the use of distributed architectures and active antenna systems is driving the need for smaller, more efficient transceivers and PAs.
 For example, Maxim's MAX9947 promises to simplify the implementation of base station and tower mounting equipment (Figure 2) that meets the Antenna Interface Standards Organization (AISG).
 The 3x3mm, single-chip transceiver in TQFN form factor includes a transmitter, receiver and active filter.

 Figure 2: The transceiver integrates an output with AutodirecTIon function that can be used to handle bus arbitration for tower-mounted devices without the need for an MCU.